 Before starting any new project we take a complete snapshot of the client’s current situation.
 We review competitors, current marketing spend, successes, failures and listen to what the client wants to achieve.
 Any digital strategy must revolve around the client’s KPIs.
 If they don’t know what they are, we collaborate with the client to establish them.

-In this case the internet marketing objectives were:
+In this case the digital marketing objectives were:

 - More website traffic

 - A strategy to trap enquiry on the website

 - Establish a lead generation infrastructure

 - Landing pages for Google Adwords (PPC) and Facebook campaigns

 - Boosting conversion rate from lead to sale

 Before anything else, we needed to improve the website design and UX.
 Without a high performing and user friendly website, any efforts to obtain traffic and leads can be wasted.
 So, the first challenge was clearly to check the website was going to convert in the first place.

 The organic traffic to the site was extremely low at the time of our engagement.
 The main reason was zero SEO strategy or keyword research.
 Focusing on the homepage, the content was placed randomly and without apparent purpose or reference to user needs.

 Here’s how the site looked when we took over: